-For ophthalmological surgeries, HA helps maintain the anterior chambers, permits manipulation of ocular tissues, and protects the corneal endothelium.
-Since it is nonimmunogenic, there are only mild or moderate inflammatory responses reported among patients after surgery.
+HA helps maintain the anterior chambers, permits manipulation of ocular tissues and protects the corneal endothelium for ophthalmological surgeries.
+Since it is nonimmunogenic, only mild or moderate inflammatory responses are reported among patients after surgery.
 Most of these responses are attributed to the surgery itself rather than an effect of HA.

-There are so many hyaluronic acid products available in the market to choose from.
+There are many HA products available in the market to choose from.
 Now that you have learned the wonders of HA, you may want to try the following for your every need:

-Hyaluronic Acid 100 mg 180 Vegetarian Capsules – This oral supplement is good for knees and joints as well as the skin.
+Hyaluronic Acid 100 mg 180 Vegetarian Capsules – This oral supplement is suitable for knees and joints as well as the skin.

 For your eyes:

-10 ML Hylo Forte eye drops 10 MLHYLO – may help in moisturizing and protecting dry eyes
+10 ML Hylo Forte eye drops – may help moisturize and protect dry eyes

-There are literally hundreds of hyaluronic skin care products available out there.
-In looking for the right serum and cream, choose a vegan source if available.
+There are hundreds of hyaluronic skincare products available out there on Amazon.
+Choose a vegan source, if available, for the right serum and cream.
 Also, avoid those products that contain alcohol, parabens, or sulfates.
-Check out reputable brands and manufacturers from this page: hyaluronic acid skin care products

 Goa, K. L., & Benfield, P. (1994).
 Hyaluronic acid.
 Drugs, 47(3), 536-566.